Js Plugin Api

 renderResourcePot

-• hook type: serial
+false - hook type:

 Resource Pot is the abstract representation of the final output bundle file, you can return transformed resourcePot content to mutate the final bundle.
 For example, rendering css: